PReCePT – The Prevention of Cerebral Palsy in PreTerm Labour

 The PReCePT initiative has been designed to help reduce cerebral palsy in babies by administering magnesium sulphate (MgSO4) to mothers during preterm labour.

-UCLPartners is working with trusts across the region to increase the use of magnesium sulphate for neuroprotection to 85% of eligible pre-term births.
+We are working with trusts across the partnership to increase the use of magnesium sulphate for neuroprotection to 85% of eligible pre-term births.
 This work is part of a national ambition underway with all the AHSNs in the country to help reduce the rates of cerebral palsy.

 Why is this important?